Amadman/team-mcr/README.md

 To do this, you will need to set up a Python virtualenv.
 There are a number of tools available to do this.
 I prefer `pipenv`, but plain old `virtualenv` will work just fine too.

 Install whichever virtualenv tool you prefer, set up a virtualenv in the repo directory, and activate it.
-Then, run:
+Navigate to the root of the repo then run:

 `./install.sh`